-\normalbarwidth Default: .02em The thickness of a bar rule as used in $\normalbar$ . \thickbarwidth The thickness of the thick bar rules as used for example in \leftrepeat or Default: .15em :\stopbar. \interbarwidth The distance between two bar rules as in \doublebar or \stopbar.
-Default: .1em Finally musicsymbols provides a macro for adding an abitrary meter:
+\normalbarwidth Default: .02em The thickness of a bar rule as used in \normalbar. \thickbarwidth The thickness of the thick bar rules as used for example in \leftrepeat Default: .15em or \stopbar. \interbarwidth The distance between two bar rules as in \doublebar or \stopbar.
+Default: .1em Finally musicsymbols provides a macro for adding an arbitrary meter :